AlexNabokikh/nix-config/README.md

 1. `flake.nix`
 2. `hosts/default.nix`
 3. one real host, for example `hosts/energy/default.nix`
-4. `modules/stacks/default.nix`
-5. the stack used by that host, for example `modules/stacks/hyprland.nix`
+4. a stack used by that host, for example `modules/stacks/hyprland.nix`
-6. the underlying modules pulled in by that stack
+5. the underlying modules pulled in by that stack

 That gives you the high-level picture before the details.